 Minor in Japanese Studies

 As an IUPUI undergraduate student majoring in any area, you are eligible to earn a BA in Japanese Studies.
-Develop a unique advantage and carve your own path without adding time to your studies by combining a Spanish degree with your other interests in any School on campus through the Dual Degree Advantage Program.
+Develop a unique advantage and carve your own path without adding time to your studies by combining a Japanese degree with your other interests in any School on campus through the Dual Degree Advantage Program.